snowmeltarcade/projectbirdracing/documentation/technical_architecture/technical_architecture.md

 We will not throw any exceptions.
 If an exception is thrown by something, this will truly be an exceptional circumstance.
 To enforce this, all functions should be marked as `noexcept`.

 Functions that must indicate  error or success should return a boolean value, returning `true` for success and `false` to indicate an error.
 This will allow the system to halt on an error gracefully.
 If the error is unrecoverable, an `assert` must be used to halt the system.
 Before returning `false` or calling `assert`, the error must be written to the log if possible.

+Error codes must be used and checked when performing `std::filesystem` calls.

 ### Compiling